-- ▶ A BC resident (see Definitions section) may only have and use one hunter number: If you lose your hunter number card, contact a Service BC in your area or the F&W Branch, Victoria to obtain a duplicate.
-DO NOT obtain a new hunter number, as this violates the Wildlife Act Regulations. - ▶ It is important that the F&W Branch maintains accurate records of hunter addresses and hunter numbers particularly as they relate to Limited Entry Hunting, wildlife harvest and hunter effort data requested from hunters through reporting, inspection and surveys. - ▶ A member of the Canadian Armed Forces enrolled in continuing full-time military service is eligible to obtain a HUNTER NUMBER after making his/her permanent residence in BC for 30 days immediately before applying for the licence/HUNTER Number: Proof of hunter safety training is a pre-requisite.
+► A BC resident (see Definitions section) may only have and use one hunter number: If you lose your hunter number card, contact a Service BC in your area or the FW&HM Branch, Victoria to obtain a duplicate.
+DO NOT obtain a new hunter number, as this violates the Wildlife Act Regulations.

+▶ It is important that the FW&HM Branch maintains accurate records of hunter addresses and hunter numbers particularly as they relate to Limited Entry Hunting, wildlife harvest and hunter effort data requested from hunters through reporting, inspection and surveys.

+► A member of the Canadian Armed Forces enrolled in continuing full-time military service is eligible to obtain a HUNTER NUMBER after making his/her permanent residence in BC for 30 days immediately before applying for the licence/HUNTER Number.
+Proof of hunter safety training is a pre-requisite.

-If the holder of a hunter number card changes his or her legal name, residential address or ceases to be a resident, he or she within 30 days of the address or name change or date at which they cease to be a resident, must notify the Director of the F&W Branch of the address change, provide a document evidencing the legal name change or on ceasing to be a resident, surrender their hunter number card to the Director of the F&W Branch.
+▶ If the holder of a hunter number card changes his or her legal name, residential address or ceases to be a resident, he or she within 30 days of the address or name change or date at which they cease to be a resident, must notify the Director of the FW&HM Branch of the address change, provide a document evidencing the legal name change or on ceasing to be a resident, surrender their hunter number card to the Director of the FW&HM Branch.
 If a person who holds a BC resident hunter number card ceases to be a BC resident, the hunter number card is suspended as long as the person is not a resident.
-For correspondence, please inform us of changes by writing, quoting your Resident Hunter Number, at F&W Branch, MoE, PO Box 9374, Stn Prov Govt, Victoria BC V8W 9M4.
+For correspondence, please inform us of changes by writing, quoting your Resident Hunter Number, at Ministry of Forest, Lands and Natural Resource Operations, Fish, Wildlife and Habitat Management Branch, PO Box 9374, Stn Prov Govt, Victoria BCV8W 9M4.
 See p.
 40 for name/address change form.